BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Best baby formula for colic

 If a baby formula specifically designed for colic doesn’t work, you may need to try an option made with thoroughly hydrolyzed proteins.
 The proteins in these formulas are broken down into even smaller units so baby’s immune system won’t revolt against them.
 A switch to a fully hydrolyzed option shouldn’t be taken lightly though, since these types of baby formula tend to taste bitter and have an unpleasant odor, says Young.
-To merit the change, baby should be diagnosed as having a full-on milk protein allergy.
+To warrant this step, baby should be diagnosed as having a full-on milk protein allergy.
 Keep in mind that switching to a soy-based formula wouldn’t necessarily help either, because as many as half of all infants allergic to milk protein are also allergic to soy protein.

 All in all, be aware that special formulas that feature bonus ingredients, such as probiotics or DHA, are touted as offering particular benefits for baby, but experts say this is largely just marketing.
 “Take it with a hefty grain of salt,” says Kimberly Gronsman Lee, MD, associate professor of pediatrics at the Medical University of South Carolina in Charleston.
 “Any infant formula that’s sold in the US should be FDA regulated and acceptable in terms of nutrition.”